 L&I premium payments for employers and employees

 A few weeks ago I posted an article about the health of the L&I Accident Fund.
-There, I discussed how historic rebates depleted the fund and led to significant premium hikes.
+There, I discussed how historic rebates depleted the fund and led to significant premium hikes as well as exposure to an accident fund exl premium audit.
 However, these last few months, COVID-19 impacted our economy greatly.
 Therefore, we must be especially careful to maintain the health of the L&I Accident Fund.

 Typically, employers pay their L&I insurance premium on a quarterly basis.
 L&I premium payments for the second quarter of 2020 are due July 31st, 2020.
 However, according to a recent L&I news bulletin, employers that experience financial hardship and cannot pay their workers’ compensation premiums can request a 90-day payment deferment.
 Under this relief package, L&I will give employers until November 2nd, 2020 to pay those premiums for the second quarter of 2020.
 These premiums cover the months of April, May, and June of 2020.
 Interestingly, this is the second premium extension this year.
 Recall, L&I already extended the premium deadline for the first quarter of 2020 to July 31st, 2020.

 Why is L&I extending the premium payment period?